C. Madhavan Nair

-Sir Chettur Madhavan Nair PC CIE (24 January 1879 – 3 March 1970) (styled Sir Madhavan Nair) was an Indian lawyer who served as a judge of the Madras High Court and member of the Judicial Committee of the Privy Council.
+Sir Chettur Madhavan Nair PC CIE (24 January 1879 – 3 March 1970) (styled Sir Madhavan Nair) was an Indian lawyer who served as Advocate-General of Madras, a justice of the Madras High Court and member of the Privy Council of the United Kingdom.

 Early life and education

 Born in Mankara in the Malabar district, Madras Presidency (Now Palakkad District, Kerala), Madhavan Nair was the nephew of C. Sankaran Nair.
-Madhavan Nair was educated at the Victoria College, Palakkad and matriculated from the Pachaiyappa's High School, Madras.
-Madhavan Nair graduated from the Madras Christian College and Madras Law College before pursuing his higher education at the University College, London and qualifying as a barrister from the Middle Temple.
+Madhavan Nair was educated at Victoria College, Palakkad and matriculated from the Pachaiyappa's High School, Madras.
+Madhavan Nair graduated from the Madras Christian College and Madras Law College before pursuing his higher education at the University College, London and being admitted as a barrister to the Middle Temple.